 We are pleased to announce that Dyne has been accepted by the United States Coast Guard (USCG) as an independent laboratory for foam analysis.
-Our status as an accepted independent laboratory will be publicly available at http://cgmix.uscg.mil shortly.
+Our status as an accepted independent laboratory is publicly available at http://cgmix.uscg.mil.

 Dyne is authorized to perform the periodical analysis of foam concentrate samples as required by the USCG Title 46 CFR 1.D.31.10-18.C and as recommended in International Maritime Organization (IMO) MSC.1/Circ.
 1312 chapter regarding periodical controls of foam concentrates (Chapter 4 in the 2009 edition).
 As a result, Dyne will be updating all foam analysis reports tested in accordance with IMO standards to also include the USCG requirements.

 These reports will also feature two new test results as requested by this approval: sediment dispersion and percent dilution.

 The sediment dispersion test will help determine if the size of the sediment collected from the sample could be detrimental to foam system performance.
 Sediment that cannot pass through the 180 micrometer sieve as called for in 2009 edition of IMO 1312 Chapter 3 Section 3.2.3 will receive a “not dispersible” result for the sediment dispersion test.
 Should all the sediment pass through the sieve, the result will be indicated as “dispersible.”
 This will not affect the overall result of the foam but will provide information to the consumer about potential system issues.